- Academic Assistance

 - The student has returned from voluntary/involuntary leave, demonstrates continued evidence of significant impairment, and has not complied with the treatment plan submitted at the time of readmission.

-- When a student exhibits any of the behaviors described above, he or she may be brought to the attention of the associate provost's office.
-The associate provost, in consultation with appropriate medical, psychological, or academic resources, will take the following action:
+- When a student exhibits any of the behaviors described above, he or she may be brought to the attention of the dean for campus life.
+The dean for campus life, in consultation with appropriate medical, psychological, or academic resources, will take the following action:

-- The associate provost will contact the student and arrange a meeting to discuss the situation with the student.
+- The dean for campus life will contact the student and arrange a meeting to discuss the situation with the student.

-- The associate provost will convene a meeting with the wellness team (director for campus health, counseling staff and the director of residence life) to review the circumstances.
+- The dean for campus life will convene a meeting with the wellness team (director for campus health, counseling staff and the residence life staff) to review the circumstances.

-- The wellness team will make a recommendation to the associate provost regarding the status of the student.
+- The wellness team will make a recommendation to the dean for campus life regarding the status of the student.

-- The associate provost may place a student on involuntary leave of absence or place conditions on the student's continued enrollment.
+- The dean for campus life may place a student on involuntary leave of absence or place conditions on the student's continued enrollment.

-- The results of the associate provost's inquiry will be shared in written form with the student.
+- The results of the dean for campus life's inquiry will be shared in written form with the student.

-- Students may appeal the results of this inquiry to the provost, who will review all available information and render a final determination.
+- Students may appeal the results of this inquiry to the vice president for administration, who will review all available information and render a final determination.
 This result will be shared with the student.

 - Students placed on involuntary leave will receive a "W" for all courses attempted during that semester.
 A hold will be placed on the student's record for re-admission purposes.